 |Cave||2.9 mi.
 Northeast of Central East End|

-Guests can visit the local park on Anguilla.
+Travelers can enjoy a park on Anguilla.

 |Park||The Valley, Central Anguilla||Anguilla|

 Another fun idea is to visit some of the more interesting naturally occurring land formations.
 Fully natural attractions like these on Anguilla are shown in the following table.

 |Bay||2.1 mi.
 North-Northwest of Central the Valley|